Fostering a Pet

 Becoming a foster "parent" to a pet waiting for a permanent home is pretty easy.
 If you can answer yes to these three questions, then fostering may be a great fit for you (and us!).

-1. You are able to transport your foster pet to the vet as directed by Safe Haven (these directed vet visits are paid for by Safe Haven).
+1. You are able to transport your foster pet to the vet or Spay/Neuter Express usually one to two times every 60 days (vetting is paid for by Safe Haven).

-2. You are able to transport your pet to PetSmart in Kentwood on a monthly basis (requirements for cats and dogs vary a little).
+2. You are able to transport your pet to adoption events (requirements for cats and dogs vary a little).

 3. Your own pets are spayed/neutered and up to date on their vaccinations.

 Your preferences and limitations are absolutely considered when selecting a foster pet.
-Our Foster Coordinators will help you.
+Our foster coordinators will help you.
+SHHS will supply food for your foster pet and pay vet costs.

 If you are interested in becoming a foster home, the first step is completing the Foster Application.
 Once we get a chance to review it, we'll contact you.
-We're looking forward to hearing from you and there are lots of pets out there waiting for your help.
-Occasionally on this page, we will include a link to pets in shelters who are waiting for a foster home.
-Please come back often to check.
+We're looking forward to hearing from you.
+There are plenty of pets out there waiting for your help.

-And here's something important for you to think about: many, many people tell us that they just can't foster a pet because they would get too attached and it would break their heart to give it up.
+And here's something important for you to think about: many people tell us that they just can't foster a pet because they would get too attached, and it would break their heart to give it up.
 We can assure you that we've all been there.
-But if we let that softness in us keep us from fostering, we could not save the animals.
-They would just remain in the shelters or with abusive or neglectful owners.
+Fostering can be bittersweet, but we can't let it keep us from saving completely great pets from shelters or abusive or neglectful owners.
 Adopting a foster pet does save that animal, but fostering and letting them go saves dozens of pets every year.

-Please think hard about fostering.
-Sometimes it's hard but it's always fun.
-And the rewards are immeasurable!
+Please think seriously about fostering.
+Sometimes it's tough, but it's always fun.
+The rewards are immeasurable!

 Safe Haven Humane Society